bhiln/FCND-Estimation-CPP/Writeup.md

 $x_t = x_{t-1} + \dot xdt$

-Then, I create the R'<sub>bg</sub> matrix, which is the partial derivative of the rotation matrix R<sub>bg</sub>, following the following documentation:
+Then, I create the $R'_{bg}$ matrix, which is the partial derivative of the rotation matrix $R_{bg}$, following the following documentation:

 ![R Prime](./r_prime.png?raw=true "R Prime")

-Next is the covariance calculation step, in which I create the jacobian g' matrix and then calculate the covariance matrix, both using the documentation below:
+Next is the covariance calculation step, in which I create the jacobian $g'$ matrix and then calculate the covariance matrix, both using the documentation below:

 ![g Prime](./g_prime.png?raw=true "g Prime")